MicrosoftDocs/power-platform/power-platform/guidance/coe/makerjourney-components.md

 ---
-title: "Use the Innovation Backlog components | MicrosoftDocs"
+title: "Use the Maker Journey components | MicrosoftDocs"
-description: "The Innovation Backlog app contains assets log ideas and perform business value assessments."
+description: "The Maker Journey components contain a canvas app that can be used for determining what impact a maker's solution might have on licensing, storage, support, etc."
 author: manuelap-msft
 manager: devkeydet
 ms.service: power-platform